 Funding Foster Care

 The federal government provides funds to states to administer child welfare programs.
-While the federal government controls foster care operations, it’s the non-profit state licensed organizations that receive the funding.
-Most federal funding, however, comes from five sources: Titles IV-B and IV-E of the Social Security Act, the Social Services Block Grant, and Temporary Aid to Needy Families, and Medicaid.
+While the federal government controls foster care operations, non-profit state-licensed organizations receive the funding.
 Because federal regulations require that states provide matching funds to claim reimbursement for most of these programs, federal funding plays a large role in how states and localities spend their own child welfare dollars.